Frequently Asked Questions

 This is a direct care, or cash only, practice.
 This means that Touchstone does not contract with any insurance companies and/or third-party payers.
 Rather, payment is due at the time of service in the form of cash, check or credit card.
 A statement with diagnoses and a CPT code as well as ICD-10 codes (these are insurance codes) can be given to the patient so that he/she may submit the claim to his/her insurance company.

 How do I know if my insurance company will reimburse me or apply the amount of my claim to my deductible?

 Patients should contact their insurance companies and find out if their plan includes an “out of network” option.
-The claim may be submitted by the patient for reimbursement (or to be applied toward the patient’s deductible amount) for the “out of network” office visit.
+A claim may be submitted by the patient for reimbursement (or to be applied toward the patient’s deductible amount) for the “out of network” office visit.